Kava-Labs/kava/x/cdp/spec/02_state.md

 ## DebtDenom

-The denom for the internal debt coin.
-This is in the store as its value can be configured at genesis.
+The name for the internal debt coin.
+It's set in the store rather than hard-coded so its value can be configured at genesis.

 ## Total Principle